Coming out to your professors can be an emotional transition.

 A sample email might look like this:

 I am a student in your (insert class name here).
 I am getting in contact with you to let you know that I identify as (insert identity here).
-My name will probably show up on your roster as (insert legal name here), but I would prefer to go by (insert chosen name here) and (insert preferred pronouns) pronouns.
+My name will probably show up on your roster as (insert legal name here), but I actually go by (insert chosen name here) and (insert chosen pronouns) pronouns.
 I will be putting (insert chosen name here) on my assignments and would appreciate it if you called me that in class.
 If you have any questions for me regarding this, please don't hesitate to contact me.
 My email address is (insert email address here) and my phone number is (insert phone number here).

 Thank you very much for your understanding,